-Data shows that there are actual health benefits to working in a team environment.
-Personally, I cannot think of any other way to work without my real estate team.
-Growing my team didn’t happen overnight and it didn’t go as smoothly as I desired.
-It is all part of the process and I’ve learned that timing is key to building a successful real estate business.
+Data shows actual health benefits to working in a team environment.
+I cannot think of any other way to work without my real estate team.
+Growing my team didn’t happen overnight, and it didn’t go as smoothly as I desired.
+But, it is all part of the process, and I’ve learned that timing is key to building a successful real estate business.

-Before jumping into the hiring process of a team building, it’s important to ask yourself a few questions.
+Before jumping into the hiring process of team building, it’s essential to ask yourself a few questions.

 What can you afford?